 How We Will Serve

 The sky is the limit when it comes to finding unique ways to serve the people of El Salvador and connect in meaningful relationships.
 If any of this moves your heart, and you’re wondering if there is a way you can use your unique gifts, please reach out to us!
-Underneath the leadership of Rodney Davila and his wife Jana, our team is growing and we need more people to come join in the work God is doing in El Salvador.
+Under the leadership of Rodney Davila and his wife Jana, our team is growing and we need more people to come join in the work God is doing in El Salvador.

 “When Jesus saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd.
 Then he said to his disciples, “The harvest is plentiful, but the laborers are few; therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.” – Matthew 9:36-38